dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/s3-upload/index.md

 #### File input component

-We need to add some additional JSX to our frontend in both the `newPost` component and `post` component that allows us to upload images for our cover image.
+We need to add some JSX to our frontend in both the `newPost` component and `post` component that allows us to upload images for our cover image.

 ```javascript
 <img id="preview" alt="preview" src={this.state.preview} />